 Other benefits of tarragon include the following:

-- Excellent source of calcium, iron, manganese, magnesium, potassium, copper & zinc
+- Excellent source of calcium, iron, manganese, magnesium, potassium, copper, and zinc

 - Stimulates the appetite